notnightwolf/cleanopsT7/README.md

 # Clean Ops T7

-A Patch for Call of Duty: Black Ops 3 - Multiplayer
+A Patch for Call of Duty: Black Ops 3 - Multiplayer (Steam)

 This patch ensures that any previously identified cheaters are automatically removed from multiplayer matches whenever a player with the patch installed joins or plays a game, maintaining a cheat-free environment.